Manual Arts High School JROTC

 All-City Staff Competition

-C/2LT Yesenia Carrillo: 10th Place All-City Deputy S-5
+C/COL Yesenia Carrillo: 1st Place All-City Colonel

-C/SFC Rocio Marrero: 12th Place
+C/MAJ Rocio Marrero: 4th Place All-City S-3

-C/SFC Jesse Valle: 14th Place
+C/SFC John Mendoza: 14th Place

 The mission of JROTC is to motivate young people to be better citizens.
 At Manual Arts emphasis is placed on building character, promoting good citizenship, and developing leadership skills among the youth.